Here Are All The New Things You Can Do With Google Photos

 Suggested sharing

 Suggested Sharing will use Google's artificial intelligence to pick your best photos, determine who's in them, and then suggest you share them with those people.
-After you've shared the photos, the app will identify related photos, whether that's by the location where they were taken or the people in them, for you to continue sharing.
+If you've shared pictures with another Google Photos user, the app will identify related photos, whether that's by the location where they were taken or the people in them, for you to continue sharing.

+You can share images with a non-Google Photos user, too, via email or text message.
+Your recipient will receive a link to a webpage where they can view or download the pictures.

 Shared libraries

 With shared libraries, you can now share a library with another Google user, and have photos with certain people in them automatically uploaded to the new library.
-Onstage, Sabharwal created a new album with his wife and set it up so that photos from each of their libraries of her and their kids to would upload to the shared collection.
+Onstage, Sabharwal created a new album with his wife, and set it up so that photos from each of their libraries of her and their kids would upload to the shared collection.
+Right now, you can only share your library (or a subset of your library) with one other person.

 Photo books

 Google announced a shopping update to Google Photos that resembles the service Shutterfly: you can now buy physical books — hardcover for $19.99 or soft for $9.99 — within Google Photos.
-The app can select photos for a possible book in the same way that the Suggested Sharing feature identifies the best photos from your collection and offers them to you.
+Using machine learning technology, the app can group related photos together, select the best photo out of a set of duplicates, and suggest a name for a possible book, in the same way that the Suggested Sharing feature identifies the best photos from your collection.
+It's designed to make the process of publishing a photo book as easy as possible.
+But, at least for now, you can't add captions to any of the images.

-Google debuted a hardcover book onstage and offered a free one to all attendees at I/O
+Google debuted a hardcover book onstage and offered a free one to all attendees at I/O.

 Integration with Google Lens